ropensci/roweb3/content/blog/2021-10-12-editors2021/index.md

 Jeff on [GitHub](https://github.com/jhollist), [Twitter](https://twitter.com/jhollist), [Website](https://jwhollister.com/), [rOpenSci](/author/jeff-hollister/)

+{{< quote footer="Jeff Hollister" align="center" >}}
-> Many years ago I first started hearing about "data science", "reproducibility", and "open science."
+Many years ago I first started hearing about "data science", "reproducibility", and "open science."
 These terms were new to me, but seemed like they were going to be important in my fields of ecology and environmental science.
 Problem was, I struggled to to use these ideas and tools in my own work.
 Lucky for me, I soon stumbled across rOpenSci and quickly felt at home in this community and that rOpenSci was going to help incorporate all these ideas into my fields.
 In the years since, I have watched rOpenSci closely, participated in events, done package reviews, and generally been in awe of the progress, growth, and impact rOpenSci has had.
 Needless to say I was flattered to be asked to join the editorial board and am excited to have this chance to give back to the rOpenSci community.
+{{< /quote >}}

 ## Submit your package!